 Dwight was actually onto something with his secret crutch

 In all seriousness, the most important takeaway from this classic episode is that Dwight was actually onto something by installing a secret crutch-like support beneath his pant leg in order to provide some relief to his body while working upright.
-Being on your feet for hours without an adequate chair that provides relief and support to the body results in the kind of pain and fatigue he silently suffered while pretending to thrive with his new his standing life.
+Being on your feet for hours without an adequate chair that gives the body support results in the kind of pain and fatigue he silently suffered while pretending to thrive with his new his standing life.

 Which is where the LeanRite comes into play.
 The LeanRite Elite standing desk chair is engineered by ergonomists and orthopedics specifically to make working at a standing desk comfortable.
 By design, it provides the very support and relief that Dwight craved — with gluteal and lumbar support lent through numerous positions sit-to-stand.

 If you are still confounded by the purpose of a standing desk chair, see the picture roll below for the product demonstrated or check out our blog post: What IS a Standing Desk Chair?.
 Both will give you a sense for how the right chair is the critical counterpart to a standing desk, if your aim is to work standing up comfortably, for as long as you please.